-My spouse’s TFSA portfolio has an almost identical projected annual dividend income of $5,247.73.
+My spouse’s TFSA portfolio has a slightly better projected annual dividend income of $5,277.62.

 This brings to a combined projected annual TFSA dividend income (PADI) of $10,547.31 (at the time of this update excluding 2023 new TFSA contribution limits which we still have to utilize beginning of January 2023.
 That’s about $878.94 monthly or $28.90 a day of passive income while we sleep from our TFSA accounts alone.

 Additionally, you may refer to this link for our total dividend stocks and ETFs we own which we held in our TFSA, RRSP, and non-registered accounts.
 For further diversification, we also allocated a small percentage of ETF in our portfolio for US, International, and Emerging market exposure.

 At this point, it isn’t a life-changing amount and far from being financially independent.
 However, it’s very inspiring to see that we are receiving passive income while in our sleep.